ADC

 To enable HTTP/2 and set HTTP/2 parameters by using the Citrix ADC GUI

-1. Navigate to System > Profiles, and click HTTP Profiles tab.
+1. Navigate to System > Profiles, and click the HTTP Profiles tab.

 2. Enable HTTP/2 while adding an HTTP profile or modifying an existing HTTP profile.